Underground fiber installation is a popular option for fast and reliable internet services.

 Our underground fiber installation process is the safest option.
 It also overcomes a variety of obstacles and is far quicker, in part because you won’t have to take the time to restore the surface.
 Your customers will appreciate the upgrade to underground fiber because it isn’t subject to the potential dangers that an aerial installation is.
 It is unaffected by high winds, fallen trees, automotive accidents, lighting, and other dangers.
 If it does become damaged by unauthorized digging or severe ground movement, the process to locate the problem and resolve it is a relatively simple process.

 If you would like to get the information you need about underground fiber installation, don’t hesitate to reach out to us.
 We are headquartered in Knightdale, North Carolina, but we have completed underground utility installation projects in Ohio, North and South Carolina, Georgia, and Florida, and can provide underground installations in Pennsylvania, Maryland, Virginia, Tennessee, West Virginia, New Jersey, and others, as well.
 No project is too small or too large, so reach out regardless of the scope of your project.

-At GP Associates, Inc., we offer underground fiber installation services for customers in Knightdale and Raleigh, North Carolina, and all along the Eastern Seaboard, including Ohio, North Carolina, South Carolina, Georgia, Florida, Pennsylvania, Maryland, Virginia, Tennessee, West Virginia, and New Jersey.
+At GP Associates, Inc., we offer underground fiber installation services for customers in Knightdale, Raleigh, and Durham, North Carolina, and all along the Eastern Seaboard, including Ohio, North Carolina, South Carolina, Georgia, Florida, Pennsylvania, Maryland, Virginia, Tennessee, West Virginia, and New Jersey.